 Scrooged - 1998

 Here we have a modernized version of Charles Dickens' A Christmas Carol.
-This movie is laugh-out-loud funny, and it has a great cast including Bill Murray as the lovable Scrooge-like character, Bobcat Goldthwait, and Karen Allen.
+Worth watching more than once, this movie is laugh-out-loud funny, and it has a great cast including Bill Murray as the lovable Scrooge-like character, Bobcat Goldthwait, and Karen Allen.

 Love Actually - 2003

 If you're not into action, camp or horror, this one's for you.
 It is one of those movies that is sure to please everyone, and it is safe for younger viewers.
 You will come away from this with a warm, fuzzy feeling inside.
 It features an all star cast including Hugh Grant, Liam Neeson, Bill Nighy, Emma Thompson, Colin Firth, Andrew Lincoln (The Walking Dead), and a slew of other stars.